 Inside the station mezzanine, there is a conical ceiling element.
 Its sides contain mosaics, which are also set against a deep blue background and have the repeating mandala forms.
 These began as crocheted pieces transformed into digital images and were enlarged and interpreted into mosaic by Miotto Mosaic Art Studio.

-At the adjacent secondary entrance that is still under construction, a square shaped architectural feature above the stairs and escalator will serve as the frame for the third piece in the suite of three glowing mosaic art works.
+At the adjacent secondary entrance opened in September 2018, a square shaped architectural feature above the stairs and escalator serves as the frame for the third piece in the suite of three glowing mosaic art works.